We earn a commission for products purchased through some links in this article.

 Food shopping is such a vital part of our weekly routine, we can often get into bad habits that mean we spend more money then we really need to.
 The key is learning how to make the most of what you have.
 This can be done by a few simple tricks and tips.

-See below for 103 ways to make more of your food shop and if you’ve got any top tips, please share below.
+See below for 102 ways to make more of your food shop.

 This is pretty obvious one but we can't stress how important it is.
 There's nothing worse for your bank balance than an aimless wonder around the supermarket.
 We're all guilty of quickly jotting down a few ideas and not really considering what we really need.
 A well-thought out list will ensure that you don't stray away from the food you will really use.